Corporate owned bonds and OEICs, corporation tax implications

 * A company is an 'associated company' of another company if one of the two has control of the other, or both are under the control of the same person or persons.

 Regarding corporate owned bonds, as set out below, a ‘micro entity’ uses historic cost accounting for an insurance bond.
 The company achieves tax deferral until there is a disposal event such as full surrender, and assuming a gain arises, that profit is taxed at the prevailing corporation tax rates.
 If it’s a UK bond then the company enjoys a 20% tax credit.
-For those bigger companies using fair value accounting then tax on growth is paid on an annual basis.
+For bigger companies using fair value accounting tax on growth is paid on an annual basis.

 There is however a quirk with fair value companies holding onshore bonds.
 Annual gains on the bond are taxed on a net basis.
 However, when a surrender happens the net gain is grossed up due to the 20% tax credit.